Flotomate/product_docs/source/patch-management/download-patches.rst

 *********************************************
-Manually Download Patches to the Shared Drive
+Manually Download Patches to the File Server
 *********************************************

-Once a Patch is in the system (visible on the Patch List View), you can initiate a download of the Patch in the Shared Drive.
+Once a Patch is in the system (visible on the Patch List View), you can initiate a download of the Patch in the File Server.
 There are two ways you can initiate a download:

 **Downloading from Patch List View:**